CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 The person will not be welcome in any physical or digital spaces covered by the {{COMMUNITY_NAME}} Code of Conduct.

-### Enforcement related to unwelcome behavior
+### Enforcement related to unwelcome behaviour
-If we verify unwelcome, but non-abusive behavior, we will have a conversation with the person about their behavior.
-The goal of the conversation will be to ensure that they understand the expectation that they not repeat the behavior or other behaviors that would violate the Code of Conduct a second time.
+If we verify unwelcome, but non-abusive behaviour, we will have a conversation with the person about their behaviour.
+The goal of the conversation will be to ensure that they understand the expectation that they not repeat the behaviour or other behaviors that would violate the Code of Conduct a second time.

 ### Response protocol steps
 The {{COMMUNITY_NAME}} Moderators and Steering Council will use the steps